human-nature-lab/trellis-api/hooks/README.md

 ## Hooks
 ### PreSnapshot
 Runs before the snapshot is executed.
+No inputs are sent to the hook.

 ### PostSnapshot
 Runs after the snapshot has been created.
+No inputs are sent to the hook.